ariannasm/Zoning/README.md

 **"An AI-based analysis of zoning reforms in US cities"** *Salazar-Miranda, A., Talen, E.*

-Below is an outline of each script along with the input and output files to reproduce the figures and tables of the paper.
+Below is an outline of each script along with the input and output files to reproduce the figures and tables in the paper.

 ---